 Unusual Options Activity Insight: Micron Technology

-On Wednesday, shares of Micron Technology (NASDAQ:MU) saw unusual options activity.
-After the option alert, the stock price moved up to $83.77.
+Micron Technology (NASDAQ:MU) shares experienced unusual options activity on Thursday.
+The stock price moved down to $80.71 following the option alert.

 - Option Type: SWEEP